Frequently Asked Questions About Our Rheumatology Fellowship

 What is unique about this fellowship program?

 The BIDMC Rheumatology Fellowship is a top fellowship program with many opportunities for its trainees.
 BIDMC is a top-ranking US hospital, and prides itself on its dedication to education, clinical care and research.
 The Why BIDMC page describes the medical center's qualifications, the Department of Medicine's achievements and the Division of Rheumatology's dedication to excellence.
-The clinical rotations in the Musculoskeletal Medicine Unit, the Lupus Center and Children’s Hospital Boston are unique features of our program.
+The clinical rotations in the Musculoskeletal Medicine Unit and Children's Hospital Boston are unique features of our program.

 What are the clinical rotations in the program?